crowdata/crowdata/docs/source/index.rst

 ``CrowData`` is a tool to collaborate on the verification or release of data that otherwise would be hard or impossible to get via automatic tools.

+But the outcome of Crowdata is more than only to extract data.
+With Crowdata you can work with your community on a data set.
+They can navigate the data, help to extract it via a game and make comments on information that may be interesting to look at by journalists.

 When to use Crowdata?
 =====================